langmead-lab/recount-unify/README.md

 `prefix` here is `srav3_human` which acts as the directory prefix for all the tranches, e.g. `srav3_human5` is the 6th human tranche (starts from 0).
 The script assumes it will be run in the parent directory where of all tranches' output from recount-unify in appropriately named subdirectories using that prefix (e.g. `srav3_human1`).

 You will still need a set of Lucene indexes of your metadata before you have a minimally viable Snaptron compilation.
+See the last section in this document for details.

+## Generating Lucene indices for sample metadata for Snaptron
-To do that, start with a tab-delimited file of sample metadata.
-This file needs to have as the first column the `<rail_id>` generated as part of the unifier run above (typically in `ids.tsv` per tranche, which can be concatented together to form the full samples list).
+You will start with a tab-delimited file of sample metadata.
+This file needs to have as the first column the `<rail_id>` generated as part of the unifier run above (typically in `ids.tsv` or `project1.ids.tsv` per tranche, which can be concatented together to form the full samples list for a super merge compilation).

 A useable `samples.tsv` file can be as simple as a list of: